eth-protocol-fellows/protocol-studies/docs/eps/week7-dev.md

 ## Pre-reading

-Before starting with the week 7 development content, make yourself familiar with resources in previous weeks, especially 2.
+Before starting with the lecture 7 development content, make yourself familiar with resources in previous days, especially Day 3 on EL.
 The execution client intro provided an important knowledge about execution client and its main features with examples from geth codebase.
 This talk will be diving into reth client design which is written in rust and developed with a modern design approach to EL clients.

 Additionally, you can read and get ready by studying the following resources: